jerodb/auth0-react-login-control/README.md

 &nbsp;
 ## Auth0 credentials
-- You need to create an account at **[Auth0](https://auth0.com/)**.
-Then in your Auth0 Dashboard from the *Application Settings* section you can get the aplication details you will need.
+You need to create an account at **[Auth0](https://auth0.com/)**.
+Then in your Auth0 Dashboard, from the *Application Settings* section, you can get the aplication details you will need.

 &nbsp;
 ## How to use it